mathoud/Flattening/README.md

 If you use this code, please cite it as:

 Masoud Gharahi.
-(2025). l-Multilinear Ranks of Multipartite Quantum States via Tensor Flattening: A Mathematica Codebase (Version 1.0.2) [Software].
+(2025). ℓ-Multilinear Ranks of Multipartite Quantum States via Tensor Flattening: A Mathematica Codebase (Version 1.0.2) [Software].
 Zenodo. https://doi.org/10.5281/zenodo.15299720

 ## References: